diantonioandrea/pacs-project/README.md

 std::vector<pacs::Polygon> diagram = pacs::mesh_diagram(domain, 100);
 ```

-Save the generated mesh to a `.poly` file:
+Generate a mesh and save it to a `.poly` file:

 ```cpp
 pacs::Mesh mesh{domain, diagram};